 RegTech provides the opportunity for intelligent testing to create efficiencies and produce a more consistent, reliable way to mine data and detect anomalies than with manual testing.

 When adopted as part of an overarching enterprise-wide digital transformation strategy, technology can provide more accurate and consistent, long-term testing results and predictions.
-These can be achieved through the adoption of automated tools, such as Watson, IBM’s AI platform for business.
+These can be achieved through the adoption of automated tools, such as Watson, IBM’s AI platform for business as well as a low code platform.
 Nevertheless, it is vital to note that financial institutions purchasing and using such tools must design their own strategy and customize these intelligent algorithms to yield the best results for their enterprise.

 Managing the cost of compliance